Uneasy calm in Indian Kashmir on Islamic festival day

-NEW DELHI (AP) — An uneasy calm is prevailing in Indian-administered Kashmir as people celebrate a major Islamic festival during an unprecedented crackdown after India moved to strip the region of its constitutional autonomy and imposed an indefinite curfew.
+NEW DELHI (AP) — An uneasy calm prevailed in Indian-administered Kashmir on Monday as people celebrated a major Islamic festival during an unprecedented crackdown after India moved to strip the disputed region of its constitutional autonomy and imposed an indefinite curfew.

 All communications and the internet remained cut off for an eighth day Monday.